 This project is still in the very early stages of development.
 Current work is focused on digital prototyping in Unity, paper prototyping the core mechanics, and further developing Tobias' backstory.

 Ancient people worshipped a variety of gods, believing their sacrifices would ensure prosperity, fertility, success in battle, and more.
 But perhaps we still put our hope in these gods today.
-“God of Commerce” is a short film that explores this idea.
+“God of Commerce” is a short film and game that explores this idea.
 A chief executive calling himself “Commerce” smugly proclaims all the benefits he provides, claiming he can satisfy “everything your heart desires…for a price”.
 But then the transmission is interrupted by the Resistance, who claim that there is another way…

-Producer/Writer/Director: Michael Steffen • Cinematographers: Kevin Schumacher & Tonya Lehman • Sound Design: Raphael Melgar • Music: Jason Haury • Cast: Cris O'Bryon as Commerce & Janine Walz as Sam
+Writer/Director/Game Designer: Michael Steffen • Cinematographers: Kevin Schumacher & Tonya Lehman • Sound Design: Raphael Melgar • Music: Jason Haury • Cast: Cris O'Bryon as Commerce & Janine Walz as Sam

 As a filmmaker, I have often felt dissatisfied with the hierarchical nature of film production teams.
 So in 2012, I decided to try creating a collaborative production team called Cinema Band.
 This idea was inspired by musical bands where everyone participates in creative development but each plays his or her own instrument.

 I recruited a team of strangers ("the band"), and then we got together to brainstorm a story which we shot over the following two weekends, with each band member playing a role in the production.
 Like a band, we then "toured" with the film, screening it and leading a discussion on the philosophical issues it presented.